 On completion of this course, students will:

-- Have developed skills and had experience in communication of biostatistical issues with clinical/health personnel and the presentation of statistical results in a format suitable for publication in health-related journals or professional reports
+5. Communicate biostatistical issues with clinical/health professionals and researchers and interpret and present statistical results in a format suitable for publication in health-related journals or professional reports

-- Have developed the practical and technical skills to commence professional careers as independent biostatisticians and/or to progress to further postgraduate research studies
+6. Demonstrate practical and technical skills to commence professional careers as an independent biostatistician and/or to progress to further postgraduate research studies

-- Be able to demonstrate an understanding of professional codes of conduct and ethical standards such as those of the Statistical Society of Australia
+7. Demonstrate an understanding of the professional and ethical standards for handling of data, such as those of the Statistical Society of Australia.